Potato Soufflé

 Preparation of Potato Soufflés

-• Wash the potatoes very well under running water, scrubbing the skin with a brush.
+• Wash the potatoes thoroughly under running water, scrubbing the skin with a brush.
 Then boil them starting with cold salted water without peeling them.

-• In the meantime, butter 6 single-serving ramekins and sprinkle them with breadcrumbs.
+• Meanwhile, butter 6 single-serving ramekins and sprinkle them with breadcrumbs.

-• Add a pinch of cream of tartar to the egg whites and whip them with electric whisks until stiff peaks form.
-Read HERE to know how to replace cream of tartar if you can’t find it, and to understand exactly what it is used for.
+• Add a pinch of cream of tartar to the egg whites and beat with electric whisks until you get a very stiff peak.
+Read HERE to know how to substitute cream of tartar if you can’t find it, but especially to understand what exactly it’s for.
 If you wish to purchase it online, you can do so by clicking HERE.

-• Gradually add them to the potato mixture, folding them in gently from bottom to top to avoid deflating the batter, which should be extremely soft.
+• Gradually fold them into the potato mixture, incorporating them with gentle movements from the bottom up to avoid deflating the batter, which should be extremely soft.

-• Finally, divide the mixture into the six previously prepared ramekins.
+• Finally, divide the mixture among the six prepared ramekins.

-• Remove the potato soufflés from the oven and serve them immediately.
+• Remove the potato soufflés from the oven and serve immediately.
 Enjoy!
 Paola

-• I take this opportunity to remind you that you can follow me on various social networks to stay updated on the new recipes I publish.
-You can find me on Facebook (HERE), on Twitter (HERE), on Pinterest (HERE), on Instagram (HERE) and also on Tik Tok (@zenzero_limone).
-Thanks so much ♥!
+• Take this opportunity to remind you that you can follow me on various social media to always be updated on the new recipes I publish.
+You can find me on Facebook (HERE), Twitter (HERE), Pinterest (HERE), Instagram (HERE) and also on Tik Tok (@zenzero_limone).
+Thanks ♥!

 Author image